prisma/prisma-examples/go-graphql-auth/README.md

-# go-graphql-auth-advanced
+# go-graphql-auth

-This example demonstrates how to implement a **GraphQL server with an email-password-based authentication workflow authorized with GraphQL Shield** based on Prisma & [graphql-yoga](https://github.com/prisma/graphql-yoga).
+This example demonstrates how to implement a **GraphQL server with an email-password-based authentication workflow** based on Prisma & [gqlgen](https://github.com/99designs/gqlgen).

 ## Get started